Keighley & Worth Valley Railway: Operation

-The line was operated by the Midland Railway, who owned most of the rail network in the area, and was eventually bought by the Midland in part due to interest from the rival railway company, the Great Northern.
+The line was operated by the Midland Railway, who owned most of the rail network in the area, and was eventually bought by the Midland under the Midland Railway (Additional Powers) Act 1881 (44 & 45 Vict. c. cli) in part due to interest from the rival railway company, the Great Northern.
 Upon sale of the railway, the mill owners made a profit, which was unusual for many lines of that type, as (for strategic reasons) the Midland wanted to prevent the GN from taking over its territory.
 After becoming part of the London, Midland and Scottish Railway in 1923 during Grouping, ownership passed to British Railways (BR) following nationalisation in 1948.

 Rebuilding

 On 6 November 1892 the deviation line between Haworth and Oakworth through Mytholmes Tunnel was opened and the original route abandoned.
 The Midland had intended to double the entire route as the traffic was so heavy.
-However, due to national political developments, in particular a dispute on rates between the Railway Companies' Association and the Government, the railway companies were urged by the Association to cease all but essential capital expenditure.
-Consequently, although the Parliamentary Bill to double the track had been turned into an Act, the Midland decided not to double the whole route, but did undertake the necessary work on the section to avoid the trestle viaduct at Vale Mill.
+However, due to national political developments, in particular a dispute on rates between the Railway Companies' Association and the government, the railway companies were urged by the association to cease all but essential capital expenditure.
+Consequently, although the parliamentary bill to double the track had been turned into an act of Parliament, the Midland decided not to double the whole route, but did undertake the necessary work on the section to avoid the trestle viaduct at Vale Mill.
 This is why that part of the line today looks so different from the rest of the route.
 The need for the deviation was to avoid a large wooden trestle viaduct that crossed a mill pond, as the locals believed the viaduct was unsafe, and supposedly many alighted at Oakworth and continued on foot to Haworth to avoid crossing the viaduct.
 The original trestle viaduct can be seen in a picture hanging in the booking hall of Oakworth station.

 The need to increase capacity for the heavy traffic remained, so at the turn of the century, the Midland installed a passing loop at Oakworth and signalling at Haworth which gave virtually as much flexibility for dealing with the traffic as would have been the case had the line been doubled.